openedx/open-edx-proposals/oeps/oep-0021-proc-deprecation.rst

 Once the technology to be deprecated is identified, the originator should be prepared to communicate the following:

-- Short description of what it is
+- Short description of what the technology is

-- Where it currently is in use (i.e. repos) within the Open edX codebase
+- Where it's currently in use (i.e. repos) within the Open edX codebase

-- Who uses it (e.g. learners,course authors, etc.)
+- Who uses it (e.g. learners, course authors, etc.)

 - Target deadlines for deprecation and removal